-Cartographica currently supports both the import form and the timecoding form, imported either from files that you select or from inside of iPhoto.
+Cartographica currently supports both the import form and the timecoding form, imported either from files that you select.
 Photos originating from some cellular phones, such as the iPhone, and from some recently released cameras with GPS capabilities are the most likely sources of photos that are coded with location.

-8.8.1.
-Importing encoded photos
+8.8.1 Importing encoded photos